+Level: 9, 10, 11, 12 Credit: 0.5

+Supply fee: \$20

-Level: 9, 10, 11, 12 Credit: 0.5 Course Fee: \$25 This course, a continuation of Culinary 1, provides training in advanced techniques of food preparation.
+This course, a continuation of Culinary 1, provides training in advanced techniques of food preparation.
 Students prepare a variety or recipes, while enriching their personal culinary skills.
 Units of study includes pasta, pastries, sauces and main dishes.
 This course serves as a foundation for further training culinary arts.